Alta Wind Energy Center (AWEC), California, United States of America

 Terra-Gen offered $325m to the company for acquiring the project.

-The project will see the installation of up to 600 wind turbines in total, serving the electricity needs of 257,000 California homes upon completion.
-Construction and installation of some 300 turbines is expected to start in 2015; these will generate around 830MW.
+The project will include the installation of up to 600 wind turbines, serving the needs of 257,000 California homes after the completion.
+Construction and installation of some 300 turbines are expected to start in 2015 and will generate approximately 830MW.

 Construction of California's wind power site